Frequently Asked Questions

 Different mortgage types have different specific qualification requirements, but the general process of qualifying for a mortgage is the same.

-- You submit an application with a lender.
+- You submit an application.

 - You provide the necessary documentation, which includes paycheck stubs, tax statements, bank and asset statements, and identification.